icopy-site/awesome/docs/awesome/awesome-neovim.md

 - [jose-elias-alvarez/typescript.nvim](https://github.com/jose-elias-alvarez/typescript.nvim) - Utilities to improve the TypeScript development experience for Neovim's built-in LSP client.
 - [ray-x/navigator.lua](https://github.com/ray-x/navigator.lua) - Learn existing code quickly and navigate code like a breeze.
 A swiss army knife makes exploring LSP and 🌲Treesitter symbols a piece of 🍰.
 - [simrat39/symbols-outline.nvim](https://github.com/simrat39/symbols-outline.nvim) - A tree like view for symbols using the Language Server Protocol.
 Supports all your favourite languages.
-- [tamago324/nlsp-settings.nvim](https://github.com/tamago324/nlsp-settings.nvim) - A plugin for setting LSP with JSON files.
 - [stevearc/aerial.nvim](https://github.com/stevearc/aerial.nvim) - A code outline window for skimming and quick navigation.
+- [SmiteshP/nvim-navbuddy](https://github.com/SmiteshP/nvim-navbuddy) - A simple popup display that provides breadcrumbs like navigation features using LSP.
+- [tamago324/nlsp-settings.nvim](https://github.com/tamago324/nlsp-settings.nvim) - Setup LSP with JSON or YAML files.
 - [jose-elias-alvarez/null-ls.nvim](https://github.com/jose-elias-alvarez/null-ls.nvim) - Use Neovim as a language server to inject LSP diagnostics, code actions, and more via Lua.
 - [jakewvincent/texmagic.nvim](https://github.com/jakewvincent/texmagic.nvim) - Enhance the lspconfig settings for Texlab by defining any number of custom LaTeX build engines and selecting them with magic comments.
 - [nanotee/nvim-lsp-basics](https://github.com/nanotee/nvim-lsp-basics) - Basic wrappers for LSP features.